TrellixVulnTeam/swahilipython_SCMU/Doc/reference/lexical_analysis.rst

 Before the first line of the file is read, a single zero is pushed on the stack;
 this will never be popped off again.
-The numbers pushed on the stack will always be strictly increasing from bottom to top.
+The numbers pushed on the stack will always be strictly increasing kutoka bottom to top.
 At the beginning of each logical line, the line's indentation level is compared to the top of the stack.
 If it is equal, nothing happens.
 If it is larger, it is pushed on the stack, and one INDENT token is generated.
 If it is smaller, it *must* be one of the